EMATech/soundcraft-show-format/Readme.md

 - IOmoduleType: (int)
     - 1 for all internal.
     - 2 for my external MULTI DIGITAL card.
+    - 3 for D21m stagebox cards.
 - logicalIOType: (int)
     - 1 for MIC inputs.
     - 2 for Line inputs.
     - 3 for Internal Lexicon return.
     - 5 for AES input.
+    - 6 for MIC/Line In from D21m stagebox.
     - 8 for GRAUX output module.
+    - 13 and 14 for Line/AES Out from D21m stagebox.
     - 17 for AES output.
     - 4 for external inputs ?
     - 12 for external outputs ?